aliyevmursal/backupsync/README.md

 ### PostgreSQL
 - Custom format backups for efficient storage
 - Option to backup specific databases or all databases
 - Integration with encryption and verification features

+### Microsoft SQL Server
+- Support for SQL and Windows authentication methods
+- Support for different backup types (Full, Differential, Log)
+- Option to specify a named instance or default instance
+- Backup to BAK files with compression support
+- Integration with encryption and verification features

 ## Advanced Backup Features